mschira/markFirstGit/DWIguide.md

 A FOD file has about 46 volumes it can be inspected using `mrview` For visual inspection using ITKSnap but also aligment and such, extract the first volume of the FOD file
 `mrconvert DWI_FOD.mif -coord 3 0 -axes 0,1,2 DWI_FOD_firstVol.nii.gz`

+The last step would be to extract the DEC from thiss FOD image.
+In principle that command is `fod2dec` but there are a few other things, such as having a T1.nii.gz ready and aligned.
+Also, while in principle you can make a decent DEC from a single DWI scan, we ultimately want to derive it from BOTH DWI scans.
+To do that we need calculate an FOD from each, align the two FODs and then average.

+### difference between DEC and FAC
+ Almost the same but sorta different.
+FAC is derived from a tensor and DEC can be derived from anything, possebly a tensor, but here in this case from the FOD.